yewnyx/yewnyx.github.io/_posts/2021-01-07-Server-Rules.md

 * Have fun roleplaying.
 If you're going to be a sweaty gamer, RP it.
 * Don't be an asshole and don't metagame.
 * Your team can have 5 players in it.
 You can RP alliances or any kind of power relationship.
 * Your team can claim land.
+You can't claim monuments if you don't have complete control of the land surrounding it.
 * Your land, your rules.
 * Don't offline raid (1/2 of the team offline).
 * Fail RP is lame.
 Don't do that.